raulVer15/Credit_Score_Project/README.md

 # Credit_Score_Project

    # Project Description
    You are employed by a multinational financial firm as a data scientist.
 The business has accumulated a lot of credit-related data and basic bank information over the course of a year.
 To cut down on manual labor, the management plans to create an intelligent system that divides people into credit score brackets.
 Create a neural network model that can categorize    a person's credit score based on their credit-related data.

-In this project you will be required to build 1 script that will perform basic data cleaning and to construct the best possible Neural Network to classify people in different brackets of Credit Scores.

-For this project you are required to methods in Python using Notebooks, in groups of 4 students that will be randomly assigned.

    # Requirements
    1) Data Loading: program will read data from csv files that has 28 columns and 80,000 rows.
 The data can be unordered and it could contain repeated, missing, incorrect and or misleading       values.